 - You can add your audience as an observation.
 That will allow you to adjust your bid.

-When it comes to life event targeting, you’re still working within the AdWords pay-per-click (PPC) model.
+When it comes to Google life events targeting, you’re still working within the Google Ads pay-per-click (PPC) model.
 That means you only pay when someone clicks your ad.

 So all those people who are going through life changes and don’t click your ad won’t cost you a penny.
 You only get charged if your ad is appealing enough that folks who read it want to learn more.